idylicaro/event-management/README.md

    - [x] Make a deployment.
 5. **Authentication** (Needs first deploy and a domain to simplify OAuth2 google configuration to test...)
    - [x] Configure in GCP.
-   - [ ] Implement OAuth2 login with Google.
+   - [x] Implement OAuth2 login with Google using OpenID for authentication.

 ### **Phase 2: Intermediate Features**
 1. **Event Management**